w3c/epub-specs/epub33/explainers/EPUB-33-security-privacy.md

 ### 4. How does this specification deal with sensitive information?

-Merely the fact that you are reading a particular book can be sensitive information.
-Again, the specification offers no guidance to reading systems on this matter.
+EPUBs should not contain any sensitive information.
+But the fact that you are reading a particular book can itself be sensitive information.
+The specification offers no guidance to reading systems on this matter.

 ### 5. Does this specification introduce new state for an origin that persists across browsing sessions?